mvelarde238/mv23theme/readme.txt

   - check date params to include in main query
   - show load more pagination on submit
 - Fix .button class inside columnas simples comp.
+- Fix save_as_theme_footer action was showing in all cpts

 23.8.213 24-03-22
 - Button Componente class renamed to .button-comp to avoid css collison with .button